 Animal Crossing was a different type of game from the start.
 It was chill, relaxed, and stressful at the same time.
 What’s truly remarkable, though, is how well the game works on a home console.

 Playing with friends meant being their neighbors and never getting to physically interact at the same time.
 In order to do anything of value, you had to hog the TV, which sometimes meant sitting in the family room for hours at a time.
 From the outside, you’re doing very little, if anything, of value.
 But you knew better; you knew you were forming friendships with virtual neighbors, customizing your house, or playing old NES classics.

 The final game on our list is arguably the best as well.
 Resident Evil 4 shook up the formula of the franchise, resulting in a more action-packed entry that still featured plenty of tense moments and scares.

-It was a genre-defining, breakthrough hit that still inspires third-person action games, including the recently released Resident Evil: Village, today.
+It was a genre-defining breakthrough hit that still inspires third-person action games, including the recently released Resident Evil: Village.
 Few games match its polish and quality even today.
 Resident Evil 4 had everything you could ever want from a video game at the time of its release.
 It has also been lovingly remade for current generations.